minsun-ss/mads/README.md

 my work/personal life is very busy for that month or I want to exclusively focus on a topic.

-I also tend to forget about what I'm listening to while I code so I pretty much associate all these classes with 1 or 2 songs that I accidently left on repeat.
+I also tend to forget about what I'm listening to while I code so I pretty much associate all these classes with 1 or 2 songs that I leave on repeat.

 #### SIADS 501 - Being a Data Scientist
 Similar to 503, quite a great deal of writing.
 Writing for this one might seem a bit easier to write since it's very